tbensky/PrologScheduling/README.md

 # First run of the program

-The complete code is here:
+The complete code is here with 201 classes to place.
+(The class data was randomly generated and is hypothetical.)
 ```prolog
 :- use_module(library(clpfd)).